-Participants.
-Participants consisted of 96 undergraduate students at the University of California, Los Angeles (75 female, 20 male, 1 unreported), ranging in age from 18 to 27 years (M = 20.61, SD = 1.44).
-Participants received partial credit toward a course requirement for completing the experiment.
+Participants-Participants consisted of 96 undergraduate students at the University of California, Los Angeles (75 female, 1 unreported), ranging in age from 18 to 27 years (M = 20.61, SD = 1.44).
+Participants received partial credit for a course requirement.

-Materials and procedure.
-The to-be-remembered stimuli in Experiment 2 were the same as in Experiment 1.
-Participants were randomly assigned to one of four study conditions: a full-attention condition, a tone-monitoring condition, a paired-tones condition, and a 1-back condition.
-As in Experiment 1, all participants were told that they would be shown a series of words lists and that each word would be paired with a value ranging from 1 to 10 points, the goal of the task being to recall as many words as possible at test while also maximizing one's recall score.
-The words were presented for 3 s at a time.
-Participants in all but the full-attention condition were further told that they would hear a series of low-pitched (400 Hz) and high-pitched (900 Hz) tones played in the background during study.
-These tones were played continuously throughout the study of each list, and each tone was played for 1 s with a 750-ms intertone interval, which resulted in exactly two tones being played during each to-be-remembered item's presentation.
-The exact tone sequence was generated randomly for each participant, the only constraints being that the same pitch could not play more than three times in a row.
+Materials-The to-be-remembered stimuli in Experiment 2 were the same as in Experiment 1.

+Procedure-Participants were randomly assigned to one of four study conditions: a full attention (FA) condition; a tone monitoring (TM) condition; a paired tones (PT) condition; and a 1back condition.
+As in Experiment 1, participants were told that they would be shown a series of words lists and that each word would be paired with a value ranging from 1 to 10 points, the goal of the task being to recall as many words as possible at test while also maximizing one's recall score.
+The words were presented for 3 seconds at a time.
+Participants in all but the FA condition were further told that they would hear a series of low-(400 Hz) and high-pitched (900 Hz) tones played in the background during study.
+These tones were played continuously throughout the study of each list, and each tone was played for 1 second with a 750-millisecond inter-tone interval, resulting in exactly two tones being played during each to-be-remembered item's presentation.
+The exact tone sequence was generated randomly for each participant, with the only constraints being that the same pitch could not play more than three times in a row.

-Participants in the tone-monitoring condition were instructed to indicate via keyboard whether each pitch they heard was low or high.
-Participants in the pairedtones condition were to indicate via keyboard whether the two tones played during a word's presentation were the same pitch (i.e., both low pitched or both high pitched) or of different pitches.
-Participants in the 1-back condition were to indicate via keyboard whether the current tone was the same pitch as the previous tone or a different pitch.
-(Across conditions, the keys were labeled to increase ease of responding.)
-Participants in the tonemonitoring and 1-back conditions thus provided two tone-related responses for each word, and participants in the paired-tones condition provided one response after the second tone was played.
-A prompt to attend to the tone-monitoring task was presented to participants who failed to respond correctly or did not respond to more than three detections in a row.
+Participants in the TM condition were instructed to indicate via keyboard after each pitch was played whether it was of low- or high-pitch.
+Participants in the PT condition were to indicate via keyboard whether the two tones played during a word's presentation were the same pitch (i.e., both low-pitched or both high-pitched) or of different pitch (i.e., one low-pitched and one high-pitched).
+Participants in the 1back condition were to indicate via keyboard whether the current tone was the same pitch as the previous tone or different pitch.
+(Across conditions, sticky notes were placed on the appropriate keys to increase ease of responding.)
+Participants in the TM and 1back conditions thus provided two tone-related responses for each word and participants in the PT condition provided one response after the second tone was played.
+A prompt to attend to the tone task was presented to participants who failed to respond (correctly or incorrectly) to more than three detections.
 An example of how the tone-related responses differed across conditions is provided in Figure 3.